Production of The Lord of the Rings film series: Pre-production for Miramax

 Jackson agreed that "As an exercise in reducing The Lord of the Rings to one film, it demonstrated a lot of common sense", but was upset by the idea of "cutting out half the good stuff."
-In the following meeting, he tried to convince Harvey Weinstein to make the first film on-budget and then make the second film, and later suggested making a one-film version under the proviso that it would be four hours long.
+In the following meeting, he tried to convince Harvey Weinstein to make the first film on-budget and then make the second film, and later suggested making a one-film version under the provision that it would be four hours long.
 Weinstein refused, insisting on telling the whole story in a two-hour film.
 Jackson balked, and Miramax declared that any script or work completed by Weta Workshop was theirs, and that they would commission Hossein Amini to rewrite the script with Walsh.
 In fact, they had already sent the two-film script to Amini who "loved it".
 When Jackson and Walsh refused to co-operate, Weinstein said he had John Madden ready to direct it.
-In a later phone-call to Jackson's agent, Harvey instead mentioned Quentin Tarantino.
+In a later phone-call to Jackson's agent, Weinstein instead mentioned Quentin Tarantino.
 Jackson and Amini both believe this was a bluff to get Jackson to agree to make one film.

 Jackson's agent later clarified to Weinstein that, should he hire other filmmakers, he could not use Jackson's scripts or designs as a basis (which would compound the cost), and that he would be better off putting the project on a turnaround, which Miramax only begrudgingly agreed to.
-Hoping that Jackson could be forced to make the one-film version, Miramax dictated draconian conditions for the turnaround, limiting it to four weeks.
+Hoping that Jackson could be forced to make the one-film version, Miramax dictated draconian conditions for the turnaround, limiting it to just four weeks.
 They further demanded that the other studio repay their investment and give them 5% of the revenue of the films: half for themselves, and half for Disney.

-Jackson made a 35-minute "making of" video to sell the project, and had the scripts sent to various studios.
+Jackson made a 35-minute "making of" video to sell the project, and had the scripts sent out to various studios.
 Jackson wanted to go to New Line Cinema, where his friend Mark Ordesky was an executive.
 Knowing Ordesky was a fan of the books, Jackson called him with the proposition.
 Meanwhile, all the other studios passed.
-Centropolis and Sony disliked the script, while 20th Century Fox declined due to Zaentz's involvement.
-Polygram were interested but were in the process of being sold to Universal.
+Centropolis and Sony disliked the script; 20th Century Fox was interested but declined due to Zaentz's involvement.
+PolyGram were also interested but were in the process of being sold to Universal.
 The other studios did not review the scripts.